Behavior offset: Segment users over two distinct time periods

 Before you begin

-Before getting started, we suggest you read up on behavioral cohorts—and rolling windows until you're comfortable with both concepts.
+Before getting started, you should read up on behavioral cohorts and rolling windows until you're comfortable with both concepts.

 Add a behavior offset to an in-line cohort